4 Best Glute Exercises

 4 Best Home Glute Exercises

-If your gym is closed due to COVID-19, you can still work those glutes at home.
 The 4 best glute exercises at home do not require expensive gym equipment, in fact, all you need is an exercise resistance band.
 If don’t have an exercise band, simply search online.
 A 5-pack of loop resistance bands costs between $8 to $25, depending on the brand.
+The glut muscles are so important for the hip and your back.
+Our goal of this article is preventing injuries to the low back and the hip joint.
+We hope you enjoy this article by the most respected orthopedic practice in the region.

 Read this article to learn the proper squat technique by JOI Rehab.